mzmoosa01/docker-react/README.md

 This is a simple react project created to learn the basics of Docker.
 This project also uses Travis CI to run automated tests and automatically deploy updates to amazon AWS.
-This was created with the guidance of [!Steven Grider's Udemy course](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/?src=sac&kw=docker+kubernetes+complete)
+This was created with the guidance of [Steven Grider's Udemy course](https://www.udemy.com/course/docker-and-kubernetes-the-complete-guide/?src=sac&kw=docker+kubernetes+complete)

 # Getting started